jaguarX024/DNA-Database/README.md

 *Insertion Trigger:

-If the load factor exceeds 0.5 after an insertion, the table rehashes to a new prime-sized table, with capacity being the smallest prime greater than 4 times the current number of data points (occupied minus deleted buckets).
+If the load factor exceeds 0.5 after an insertion, the table rehashes to a new prime-sized table.

+Deletion Trigger:

-Deletion Trigger: If the number of deleted buckets exceeds 80% of the total occupied buckets after a deletion, the table rehashes to a new prime-sized table, with capacity being the smallest prime greater than 4 times the current number of data points.
+If the number of deleted buckets exceeds 80% of the total occupied buckets after a deletion, the table rehashes to a new prime-sized table.

+Deleted Buckets:

-Deleted Buckets: During rehashing, deleted buckets are permanently removed and not transferred to the new table.
+During rehashing, deleted buckets are permanently removed and not transferred to the new table.